 If you’re not able to look through your monitor and see my face, let me just tell you that I’m smiling from ear to ear.
-Last night’s storm dumped a half-a-foot of fresh snow and it’s still falling.
+Last night’s storm dumped half a foot of fresh snow, and it’s still falling.
 Our entire mountain and the terrain you can enjoy today is covered in soft, forgiving white gold.

-My first tracks of the day were dug into the downhill slope of both Two O’clock and One O’clock.
-Both were left ungroomed overnight so the snow build up in this area was terrific.
-Skier’s-left of Two O’clock was one of the smoothest lines I’ve skied all season so far.
+My first tracks of the day were dug into the downhill slope of both Two O’Clock and One O’Clock.
+Both were left ungroomed overnight, so the snow build up in this area was terrific.
+Skier’s left of Two O’Clock was one of the smoothest lines I’ve skied all season.
 Though there were a handful of moguls underneath, the newly fallen snow was thick enough to float my skis over much of the terrain.

 With the winter storm still upon us, the upper half of the mountain is a bit socked in.
 But with the proper low-light eyewear, visibility isn’t bad at all.
-Especially as the trails get more and more tracked up, the lines in the snow will give skiers and riders plenty of contrast to keep your laps enjoyable.
+As the trails get more tracked up, the lines in the snow will give skiers and riders plenty of contrast to keep their laps enjoyable.

 So wax up and get out there.
 It’s a powder day in Steamboat!